kersten1/solution-tutorials/text-analysis-code-engine.md

 ### Bind the {{site.data.keyword.cos_short}} service to the backend application
 {: #text-analysis-code-engine-9}

 Now, you will need to pass in the credentials for the {{site.data.keyword.cos_full_notm}} instance you just created into your backend application.
 You will do this by binding the {{site.data.keyword.cos_short}} service to your application, which automatically adds credentials for a service to the environment variables for your application or job.
+Complete this task with the CLI.
+You can also complete this task from the [{{site.data.keyword.codeengineshort}} console](https://{DomainName}/codeengine/overview){: external}.

 1. Create a binding for {{site.data.keyword.cos_short}} service with a prefix `COS` for ease of use in your application.
 The **bind** command creates a service credential in the service instance and from that initiaizes the environment variables of the application with the credentials. _Each service binding can be configured to use a custom environment variable prefix by using the `--prefix` flag._
    ```sh